tweag/python-monorepo-example/2017-11-16-linear-streams.md

 fromHandle :: MonadIO m => Handle -> Stream (Of String) m ()
 ```

-In the following code, `s` is a `Stream` producing the strings `"a"`,
+In the following code, `s` is regarded as a `Stream` producing the strings `"a"`,
-`"b"` and `"c"`.
+`"b"` and `"c"` as they are read from the file `stream.txt`.
 We want to accumulate the stream elements in two lists
 and compare them, expecting them to be the same.
 However, the two
 evaluations of `toList_ s` yield different results actually, because
-the meaning of `s` depends on whether it has been evaluated before.
+the meaning we have given to `s` is reasonable only while `s` hasn't been evaluated before.
 In this case, extracting elements from `s` causes the source handle
 to read a file.
 The first evaluation of `toList_ s` reads the whole
 file.
 When we reach the second evaluation of `toList_ s`, the